-Canine Health Committee Members
+Canine Health Liaison Members

 1. At the end of each calendar year, the Committee shall review the previous 12 months’ activities and prepare a comprehensive written report, together with proposals for the work plan for the following year to the Board.
 The Committee shall review the objectives that it is hoping to achieve in the year ahead and shall provide a written report for the Board on these goals.